Loss and damage (climate change): Warsaw International Mechanism for Loss and Damage

 The Warsaw International Mechanism for Loss and Damage, created in 2013, acknowledges that "loss and damage associated with the adverse effects of climate change includes, and in some cases involves more than, that which can be reduced by adaptation".
 Its mandate includes "enhancing knowledge and understanding", "strengthening dialogue, coordination, coherence and synergies among relevant stakeholders", and "enhancing action and support, including finance, technology and capacity-building, to address loss and damage associated with the adverse effects of climate change".
 However, it makes no provisions for liability or compensation for loss and damage.
+The only reason loss and damage was even discussed in Warsaw was because the entire delegation of developing countries staged a walkout at negotiations.

+The Warsaw International Mechanism on Loss and Damage was set up in 2013 as a climate policy mechanism to deal with climate-related effects in highly vulnerable countries and was endorsed in 2015 by the Paris Agreement.
+Yet, the concepts, methods, tools, and directions for policy and implementation of loss and damage have remained contested and vague.

 The Paris Agreement provides for the continuation of the Warsaw International Mechanism but explicitly states that its inclusion "does not involve or provide a basis for any liability or compensation".
 The inclusion of this clause was the condition on which developed countries, particularly the United States, agreed to include a reference to loss and damage.